lgc13/LucasCosta_portfolio/wiki/cheat-sheet.md

 git merge —abort         # aborts the merge (which has conflicts) git checkout origin/master filename # reverts file back to how it is in master git reset HEAD^          # gets rid of previous commit

+git config --local user.email "my.email.here@gmail.com" # changes this specific repos email to push from (do it from proj root folder)
 ```

 ## Vim